 In the Air Quality Planning Curricula, learning objectives for the “foundational” level courses are focused on helping students remember and understand key concepts.
 The “intermediate” level is intended to help students apply and analyze concepts, and the “advanced” level is intended to help students create and evaluate key concepts as well as master the curriculum.

-In the Air Quality Modeling Curriculum, learning objectives for the “intermediate” level is intended to help students apply and analyze concepts.
-Since air toxics are an important part of the multi-pollutant strategy as well as BenMAP, the MP approach applies to “Health Assessments (i.e., Benefits, Risk and Exposure) -- Risk assessments for NAAQS Reviews and Air toxics”.
+In the Air Quality Modeling Curriculum, learning objectives for the “intermediate” level are intended to help students apply and analyze concepts.
+Since assessing air toxics risks are an important part of a multi-pollutant strategy, as well as using BenMAP to assess changes in health outcomes, the MP approach applies to “Health Assessments (i.e., Benefits, Risk and Exposure) -- Risk assessments for NAAQS Reviews and Air toxics”.

 What course-level learning objectives would the proposed new or updated course address?
 Course-level learning objectives are more specific/detailed than the curriculum-level learning objectives.
 Guidance on how to draft course-level learning objectives is provided in Attachment J.

-After completing the training, the trainee should be able to implement a risk-based multi-pollutant air quality management strategy within their local or tribal jurisdiction.
+After completing the training, the trainee should be able to engage in the design and development of a risk-based multi-pollutant air quality management strategy within their local or tribal jurisdiction.
 EPA Regional Staff should be able to advise and assist SLTs with a MP approach after completing the training.

 How likely might the information in the proposed new or updated course change in the near term due to (for example) a regulatory change or court order?

 The information regarding a multi-pollutant air quality management approach is not likely to change in the near term.
-However, the NEXUS tool is being developed to aid in identifying areas with multi-pollutant concerns and develop a conceptual model.
-The tool is expected to be completed in 2020, thus a training that is rolled out in 2022 should not expect to have content changes.
+However, a screening tool is being developed to aid in identifying areas with multi-pollutant concerns and to prepare an overview of a particular area’s air quality concerns.
+The tool is expected to be completed in 2020, and a training can be rolled out in 2022.

 Prerequisites